tz-shuhag/block-shorts/README.md

+# **⚠️ Block Shorts**
+> [!NOTE]
+> **A [uBlock Origin](https://github.com/gorhill/uBlock) filter list that hides YouTube Shorts content — perfect for anyone tired of short-form video clutter.
+IT removes all traces of YouTube shorts distractions in Feed and videos.
+This filter list also works with other content blockers.**

+# ✨ Preview
 ![Logo](assets/shorts.webp)

-A [uBlock Origin](https://github.com/gorhill/uBlock) filter list that hides YouTube Shorts content — perfect for anyone tired of short-form video clutter.
-IT removes all traces of YouTube shorts distractions in Feed and videos.
-This filter list also works with other content blockers.

 # 𓊍 STEPS
 1. uBlock Origin